evrythng/reactor-screenly/README.md

 that will be displayed using this integration script:

-### Setup screen
+### Setup screen, playlist, and assets

 1. Add the screen to be used to the account - the dashboard will guide you through this process.
-2. Add the screent to a group - playlists are displayed on a group basis.
+2. Add the screen to a group - playlists are displayed on a group basis.

-### Setup playlists and assets

-1. Create a playlist for each EVRYTHNG product to be displayed.
+3. Create a playlist for each EVRYTHNG product to be displayed.
-2. Add the product's assets (images, web pages, etc.) for each product to its corresponding playlist.
+4. Add the product's assets (images, web pages, etc.) for each product to its corresponding playlist.
-3. Create a default playlist, and add a generic asset(s) to be shown when no products have been scanned recently, such as brand logos/information.
+5. Create a default playlist, and add a generic asset(s) to be shown when no products have been scanned recently, such as brand logos/information.